NUS-IDS/PragTag2023/README.md

 (https://www.aclweb.org/portal/content/pragtag-shared-task-argmining-workshop-2023)

 Dependencies: listed in requirements.txt
-The README document in code directory contains details on how to run the different models described in the system description paper.
+The <a href="https://github.com/NUS-IDS/PragTag2023/blob/main/code/README.md">README</a> document in the code directory contains details on how to run the different models described in the system description paper.

 Our models are essentially straightforward fine-tuned variations of the versions in HuggingFace.